How to Calculate the ROI of In App Voice Agents in Financial Services and SaaS

 The compounding effect

 One aspect of the ROI that's often underestimated is the compounding effect over time.
 Customers who have a smooth onboarding experience are more likely to engage with the product, refer others, and stay.
-The lifetime value of a customer acquired through a well-designed flow is higher than one acquired through a friction-heavy process.
+The lifetime value of a customer acquired through a flow the agent completes for them is higher than one acquired through a friction heavy process.

 This compounding effect is difficult to quantify precisely in a business case, but it's real and it's significant.